chenatf/CLLD/README.md

 ## Usage
 CLLD is an analysis pipeline consists of two part:
 1.	clld_mapping mapping the raw sequence data pair-end fastq files to the reference and get a duplicate-marked, sorted, indexed BAM file with speedseq align.
 It also calculate the mapping ratio and give the quality control and coverage analysis report.
-2. Clld_call read the family BAM files and call the large deletion in the genome with manta, then report the de novo large deletions happened in the target sites.
+2. Clld_call read the family BAM files and call the large deletion in the genome with manta, then report the germline de novo large deletions happened in the target sites.